Meta-Learning at Scale for Large Language Models via Low-Rank Amortized Bayesian Meta-Learning: Method

-\end{small} Lastly, $p(D_i|\phi_i)$ is defined as the joint probability assigned to $D_i$ where the LLM takes $\phi_i$ as its weights.
+where $i$ indexes over tasks and $\text{LLM}(\phi_i)$ denotes the LLM considered as a probabilistic model that takes $\phi_i$ as its inputs and outputs token sequences with joint probabilities defined by the LLM's autoregressive predictive distribution.
+By positing that task-specific variables $\phi_i$ are generated from global variables $\theta$, the model is encouraged to learn a generalizable space of parameters with fast adaptions to different tasks.
+More detailed algorithm is given in the Appendix \ref{sec:appendix-alg}, Algorithm \ref{alg:abmll}.
+For any LLM layer with pretrained weights $\mathbf{W_0}$, the quantities for our extension to ABML are: Lastly, $p(D_i|\phi_i)$ is defined as the joint probability assigned to $D_i$ where the LLM takes $\phi_i$ as its weights.
 The trainable parameters are the LoRA adapters $\mathbf{A}$ and $\mathbf{B}$.
 However, we introduce four pairs of these adapters to compute both the mean and variance of the LoRA outputs on local and global model weights. $\mathbf{I}$ is identity matrix, and $c$ is a hyperparameter constant dependent on the spread of pretrained LLM weights. $a_0$ and $b_0$ are hyperparameters, and the simplification of the KL term as $-\log p(\theta)$ follows \citet{ravi2018amortized}.